meyskens/linux-itf/src/kubernetes/resources/README.md

 # Kubernetes Resources

-So we learned before Kubernetes is a collection of resources.
+As mentioned before, Kubernetes is a collection of resources.
 These resources are defined in a `spec` written in YAML files.
-The YAML files are then send to the cluster.
-Then those resources are then managed by the cluster.
-In many cases resources will create new resources as needed.
+The YAML files are then sent to the cluster.
+From that point on, those resources are then managed by the cluster.
+In many cases those resources will create new resources as needed.
 But no worries we'll learn more about that later.

-How does a simple app look like in Kubernetes?
+What does a simple app look like in Kubernetes?
 This diagram tries to describe it:

 ![typical deployment](./typical-deployment.png)